Sunday Flea Market

 I was lucky enough to go to Paris 3 years ago and see the marché aux puces (market of the fleas) for myself.
 This isn't the kind of Sunday flea market we are used to in the US.
 This is permanent.
 Stalls or booths that reminded me of storage units.
 They can be closed in between weekends.
 They can be closed and locked up in between weekends.
 All kinds of merchandise was being served up, from vintage clothing and jewelry to brand new Doc Martens.
 There are wandering streets and alleys full of these stalls.
 At the Paris Flea Market, most are storing and leaving their goods in between.
 Being a vintage lover and buyer, finding vintage and antiques in France wasn't hard to do but figuring out what they called it wasn't as easy.

-I found that their version of the thrift store is called a Fripperie.
+I found that their version of the thrift store is a Fripperie.
 There are many definitions for this word.
 The trade or traffic in old clothes, The place where old clothes are sold or Cast-off clothes to name a few.
 The "fripperies" we found were definitely about vintage and used clothing.
 One thing worth mentioning, Paris is the first time I've ever seen a piece of Hermes in a thrift store.
 I wish that would happen more in the United States.
 In all honesty, trying to research this topic was tough.
 There's not a TON of info on the origins of flea markets.

-The Chicago Vintage Clothing and Jewelry Show will take place March 2, 3pm to 8pm, March 3, 2018.
+The Chicago Vintage Clothing and Jewelry Show will take place March 1, 3pm to 8pm, March 2, 2019.
 10am to 5pm at 5649 N. Sheridan Road, Chicago, IL 60660.
 St. Andrews Greek Orthodox Church at the corner of Hollywood and N. Sheridan Road.
 The official website is www.vintageclothingandjewelry.com

-The 2018 Vintage Garage dates are April 15, May 20, June 17 , July 15, August 19, September 16, and October 21.
+The 2018 Vintage Garage dates are April 22, May 20, June 17 , July 15, August 19, September 16, and October 21.
 There will be 100 vendors offering cool vintage and antique pieces every 3rd Sunday, April to October.
 Vintage Garage is located at 5051 N. Broadway, Chicago, IL 60640.
 Hours are 10:00 am to 5:00 pm with a $5 admission.
 Official website is www.vintagegaragechicago.com.